datalad-handbook/book/docs/basics/101-116-sharelocal.rst

 This will install your dataset ``DataLad-101`` into your room mate's home directory.
-Note that we have given this new dataset a description about its location as well.
+Note that we have given this new dataset a description about its location.
 Note further that we have not provided the optional destination path to :command:`datalad clone`, and hence it installed the dataset under its original name in the current directory.